🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Money Purchase Pension Plan vs 401(k)

-With a 401(k), employees fund accounts with elective salary deferrals and option employer contributions.
+With a 401(k), employees fund accounts with elective salary deferrals and optional employer contributions.
 For both types of plans, the employer may implement a vesting schedule that determines when the employee can keep all of the employer’s contributions if they leave the company.
 Employee contributions always vest immediately.

-The total annual contribution limits (including both employer and employee contributions) for these defined contribution plans are the same, at $61,000 for 2022.
+The total annual contribution limits (including both employer and employee contributions) for these defined contribution plans are the same, at $70,000 for 2025.
 But 401(k) plans allow for catch-up contributions made by employees aged 50 or older.
-For 2022, the total employee contribution limit is $20,500 with an extra catch-up contribution of $6,500.
+For 2025, the total employee contribution limit is $23,500 with an extra catch-up contribution of $7,500, and for those aged 60 to 63, there’s a catch-up contribution of $11,250 (instead of $7,500), thanks to SECURE 2.0.

 Both plans may or may not allow for loans, and it’s possible to roll amounts held in a money purchase pension plan or a 401(k) over into a new qualified plan or an Individual Retirement Account (IRA) if you change jobs or retire.